romaonthego/RETrimControl/README.md

 [self.view addSubview:trimControl];
 ```

-You may want to to set your controller to conform to `RETrimControlDelegate` protocol to receive notifications when user cancels / posts.
+You may want to to set your controller to conform to `RETrimControlDelegate` protocol to receive notifications when values are being changed.

 ``` objective-c
 ...